Skip to content

 Find below summaries of our lectures back to 1987, and links to recordings of some of the more recent events.

-Read a summary, watch the full recording, and browse some photos of the lecture.
+Read a summary, watch the full recording, and browse some photos of the event.

 2009 – Prof John Beddington, Government Chief Scientific Advisor